SamScherer1/SwiftDJITutorials/source/ios-tutorials/GSDemo.md

     }
 ~~~

-Also, since we don't want the **aircraftAnnotation** removed by the **cleanAllPointsWithMapView** method in the DJIMapController.m file, we need to modify it, as shown below:
+Also, since we don't want the **aircraftAnnotation** removed by the **cleanAllPointsWithMapView** method in the MapController.swift file, we need to modify it, as shown below:

 ~~~Swift
     func cleanAllPoints(with mapView: MKMapView) {